tdj28/web/content/post/tech/ml/sam2_with_yolo/index.md

 ```

 {{< youtube 3IbUXK2mydY >}}

+Note how the occlusion of the person masked in green by the person masked in orange does not cause the loss of tracking for the person masked in green.
+Even more impressive, the person masked in red is not lost by SAM2 despite being heavily occluded.

 ## Conclusion
 In this post, we demonstrated how to detect and track people crossing designated zones in a video using YOLO and SAM2.
 Next steps will be linked below when released.